 An important dimension of consumer trust is the level of transparency shown by the business in terms of data collection.
-Amongst the specific businesses they deal with online, only of Dutch consumers can identify specific businesses that are clearly better at communicating how they capture and use personal data.
+Amongst the specific businesses they deal with online, only of Spanish consumers can identify specific businesses that are clearly better at communicating how they capture and use personal data.

-Additionally, a similar proportion (28%) believe that trends regarding this important aspect of communication are improving.
-The natural conclusion is that Dutch businesses in general still need to improve in this area.
+Whilst a similar proportion (45%) believe that organisations are getting better regarding this important aspect of communication, it seems reasonable to conclude that Spanish businesses in general still need to improve in this area..4